The Ruth Rendell Mysteries: Series 5 (1991)

+When Wexford and Burden go on a holiday to France together with their wives, they meet an alluring English couple.
+Reg becomes transfixed by the wife, and is shocked when he gets back home to hear she has been kidnapped.

 Series 6 (1992)

 This was the last series to solely feature Inspector Wexford.
 The last episode and subsequent series shifted focus onto other characters previously featured in short stories by Rendell.